 Sneaky Ways IKEA Tricks You Into Spending Money

 Since its humble origins in the small town of Älmhult, Sweden in 1943, IKEA has exploded to become one of the most recognizable and successful international furniture brands in history.
-According to Statista, around 90% of Americans are familiar with the brand, and another 50% enjoy its products.
-The brand's worldwide revenue is estimated to be roughly $30.5 billion in 2024.
+According to Statista, around 90% of Americans are familiar with the brand, with almost half reporting they enjoy its products.
+The brand's worldwide revenue was estimated to be roughly $30.5 billion in 2024.
 This impressive income is owed in large part to the chain's extensive geographical range, with more than 490 warehouse stores in dozens of different countries.

 Maze-like layout

 While most stores use a simple layout of various aisles within a square, IKEA warehouses are notoriously complicated to navigate.
-The brand utilizes a maze-like design requiring visitors to travel through every section rather than allowing for self-navigation.
+The brand utilizes a maze-like design requiring visitors to travel through every section.
 Even if you know exactly what you're coming in to purchase and where it's located, you'll still have to walk past different sections before exiting.
-This labyrinth design is purposeful, not simply a byproduct of having such large warehouse stores.
-In a genius way, IKEA wants you to wave every offer in front of your face before you can check out, dramatically increasing the chances that something will catch your eye.
-The Swedish brand makes it easy with arrows pointing you in the right direction, so all you have to think about is which plush pillow goes best with your new couch.
-Sure, there are shortcuts, but you're still playing their game, being ushered along at their pace.
+This labyrinth design is purposeful.
+In a genius way, IKEA wants you to wave every offer in front of you before you can check out — dramatically increasing the chances that something will catch your eye.

 If you notice a lack of clocks or windows, that's completely intentional, too.
 Shoppers who know the time could be more likely to cut their visit short, sticking with a predetermined timeline.
 When you have no clock to tell you the time or even a window to give you an idea of the time of day, it's easier to lose track of it.
 That means more time spent in the store, and a higher chance of making a purchase.
 This phenomenon is known as time distortion.
 Effectively, IKEA is taking advantage of the human brain's inability to keep track of time reliably without external metrics or indicators.
 Unlike dollar stores that are sneakily small, IKEA takes the exact opposite approach but toward the same goal of boosting profits.